 KARIN FREI SAWANEH

-Currently Karin is studying at the PH Zurich to become a Kindergarten/Primary School teacher.
+Karin earned her Kindergarten / Primary School Teacher's Credential at the Zurich University of Teacher Education and currently works as a Kindergarten Teacher in Zurich.
 She has two sons and lives with her family in Zurich.

 The advisory board supports the content of LimeTree Camp and is comprised of experts from organizations working in the sector of nutrition, health, movement, sustainability and pedagogy.

-We thank the School Health Services of the City of Zurich, the Swiss Nutrition Society and Menu and More AG
+We thank the Swiss Nutrition Society and Menu and More AG

 for their teaching material.